 Flight Attendant income varies from airline to airline.
 The pay ranges from about $13.00-$40.00 per flight hour or more.
 Most airlines have in place a monthly guarantee which ranges between 65-80 flight hours.
 The Flight Attendant is paid the guarantee whether he/she actually works those hours or not.
 Most new hire flight attendants will earn between $16,000-23,000 and may eventually earn up to $75,000 per year.
 Actual pay per hour is dependent upon years of service and any special qualifications the Flight Attendant may have on board the aircraft.
 Flight Attendants also receive a special per diem for each hour spent away from home.
 This per diem is in place to cover meals and other expenses.
 With each year of service comes an increase in salary.

 I have a tattoo, will this disqualify me?

 It is not uncommon to have a tattoo and airlines recognize that.
 You may hear questions in your interview about tattoos you may have and how visible they are.
-Airlines do not disqualify an applicant if the tattoo cannot be seen while in uniform.
-In other words, tattoos on areas of the face, neck or hands would be a mark against you, whereas tattoos that are easily hidden with clothing would be acceptable.
+Airlines generally do not disqualify an applicant if the tattoo cannot be seen while in uniform.
+In other words, tattoos on areas of the face, neck, arms or hands would disqualify you, whereas tattoos that are not visible while in uniform would be acceptable.

 Do you answer the email from your site?